top of page

 i am your mirror

-| Photography project | Film photography | Black and white |
+| Photography project | Black and white Film photography |

-Reflecting now, my experiences have led me – after more than a year – to realise that the things I was looking for were confidence, courage, passion, respect, connection, sex, imagination, playfulness, my soul and – above all – love.
+This project is deeply personal to me.
+After years of difficult experiences, I needed to rediscover myself: to be authentic, rather than being what I thought others wanted me to be.
+Reflecting now, my experiences have led me to realise that what I was searching for was confidence, courage, passion, respect, connection, sex, imagination, playfulness, my soul and most of all – love.

 Abdul, like Jane Fonda ...